 Beverly Powell has served in many different facets since her first coming to Stage Door Players over 30 years ago.
 An on again, off again member of the Board of Directors, she has been President of the Board, Secretary, Operations Chair, and a member at large.
-Beverly is now is our Office Manager and handles the day to day running of the Box Office and the organization of our volunteers.
-All as a unpaid volunteer herself.
+Beverly is now our Office Manager and handles the day to day running of the Box Office and the organization of our volunteers.

-Every season she takes on the daunting task to handle our Season Subscriber organization and mailings.
-She handles the ticketing process during performances, answers the phones at the reservation desk two of the five days our Box Office is open and works the Box Office window at our shows two to three times during the run.
+Every season she takes on the daunting of handling our Season Subscriber organization and mailings.
+She handles ticketing during performances, answers the phones at the reservation desk two of the five days our Box Office is open and works the Box Office window at our shows two to three times during the run.

 She has supported me over the last nine years in helping us make the transition from Community Theatre organization utilizing volunteer performers, designers and directors to a fully professional Company now a thriving member of the Atlanta Theater scene, and part of the Suzi Bass Organization.

-This nomination is supported by our current Board of Directors: Jim Redovian, Dan Womack, Marcie Millard, Michael Magursky, Eve Schneps, Mark Cole, Patty Mosely, Sally Horan, Lee Hedden, Celia Gardner and Jim Adkins; our team of Box Office volunteers: Marcia Kuniansky, Janet Yale, Connie Seidel, Kathleen McCook, Sarah Cave, Deborah Kloder, Chris Franken, Pam Woodward and Carla Masecar; and the full and part time staff and resident design team of Stage Door Players: Courtney Loner, Chuck Welcome, Jim Alford, J.D Williams and Dan Bauman.
+This nomination is supported by our current Board of Directors (Jim Redovian, Dan Womack, Marcie Millard, Michael Magursky, Eve Schneps, Mark Cole, Patty Mosely, Sally Horan, Lee Hedden, Celia Gardner and Jim Adkins), our team of Box Office volunteers (Marcia Kuniansky, Janet Yale, Connie Seidel, Kathleen McCook, Sarah Cave, Deborah Kloder, Chris Franken, Pam Woodward and Carla Masecar), and the staff and resident design team of Stage Door Players (Courtney Loner, Chuck Welcome, Jim Alford, J.D Williams and Dan Bauman)